COMMON SKY

 The design of urban environments has long prioritised human convenience, often overlooking the ecological impact on non-human inhabitants, particularly birds.
 Many city landscapes contribute to bird fatalities due to glass collisions, artificial lighting, and habitat destruction that resulting in millions of fatalities annually.

 From my secondary research, I discovered that there are already many effective solutions—ranging from architecture and products to legal regulations—that address the problem of bird collisions.
-However, the primary challenge lies in the lack of public awareness, as many people do not realize the significance of bird collisions or how deeply connected birds are to human life.
+However, the primary challenge lies in the lack of public awareness, as many people do not realise the significance of bird collisions or how deeply connected birds are to human life.

 Design Aim: